Sega Ages: Reception

 The first Sega Ages volume was a best-seller in the United Kingdom.
-Next Generation rated it three stars out of five, saying it "holds up better than the Namco Museum series, and at a mere $40, these three games should be worth giving the ol' CD a spin."
-GamePro gave it a negative review, saying that the three games in the collection "were never all that good to begin with.
-They all have their strong points, but lack those special qualities that make certain games forever great."
+Next Generation rated it three stars out of five, and considered it better than the Namco Museum series.
+GamePro gave it a negative review, saying that the three games in the collection "were never all that good to begin with", believing that the collection should have added other Sega games.
 The four reviewers of Electronic Gaming Monthly unanimously contended that the three included games were outstanding and praised their arcade-perfect recreations, though they felt the collection should have included more games and historical info, as other retro compilations of the time did.
 They gave it a 6.5 out of 10.
 Sega Saturn Magazine gave it a 91%, likewise praising the three included games and the quality of the conversions.
 Though they criticized that After Burner and Space Harrier were somewhat wasted since they had already received excellent ports for the Sega Mega Drive and Sega 32X, they felt the compilation was worth getting for Out Run alone.